JereKuusela/valheim-infinity_hammer/publish/README.md

 ## Multiplacement

-Objects can be placed multiple times in a row with the commands:
+The selection can be multiplied with zooping:
 - `hammer_zoop_[direction] [step=auto]`

+Possible directions are `backward`, `down`, `forward`,`left`, `right` and `up`.

+The step sets the distance between cloned objects.
+By default this is the size of the object.

+The recommended way is to set a keybinding in the config (with Server Devcommands mod).
+Custom bindings can also be used for special cases.

+Examples:
+-  `hammer_zoop_right auto`: Clones the selected object to next to it.
+-  `hammer_zoop_right 2*auto`: Clones the selected object while leaving a gap (equal to the object size).
+-  `hammer_zoop_up 5`: Clones the selected object to 5 meters above it.

+### Stacking

+Stacking is similar to zooping but instantly places the objects:
 - `hammer_stack_[direction] [amount or min-max] [step=auto]`

-Zoop multiplies the selection while stack instantly places multiple objects.

-Possible directions are `backward`, `down`, `forward`,`left`, `right` and `up`.

-The amount simply determines how many objects are placed.
+The amount determines how many objects are placed.
 This can be fine-tuned by giving a range.

-The step sets the distance between placed objects.
-By default this is the size of the object.

 Note: Choosing the correction direction can be difficult when rotating the selection.
 But you can easily try things by reverting the changes with `hammer_undo`.

-Note: Determining the size of the object is not fully reliable.
-Be prepared to give the distance manually.

 Examples:
 -  `hammer_stack_up 10`: Places 10 objects on top of each other.